node-op/node-op/README.md

 ### utils

-this is infra/deployment/quality tooling live and is written
+this is infra/deployment/quality tooling live and is written. right now it features a simple node wrapper and use case.